-Ju-Sheng is a Career Development Fellow within the Nutritional Epidemiology programme.
+Ju-Sheng is a Research Associate within the Nutritional Epidemiology programme.
 He is also a Marie Skłodowska-Curie Individual Fellow supported by the European Commission (2016-2018).
 The major interests of his current research are 1) genetic and dietary determinants of nutritional biomarkers, such as plasma fatty acids, circulating 25(OH)D, vitamin C and carotinoids; and the associations of the nutritional biomarkers with metabolic markers and type 2 diabetes.
 2) prenatal risk factors and early infant feeding practice with growth pattern and adiposity in Chinese children.

 Ju-Sheng completed his PhD degree in nutrition at Zhejiang University (Hangzhou, China).
 Within his PhD programme, he received one year’s training in the Nutrition and Genomics Lab at Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University in the USA, where he worked on the project of gene-nutrient interaction on diabetes traits.